BREVARD HISTORY: Original Cocoa To Merritt Island Bridge Constructed In May 1917

 A bridge known as Humpback Bridge once connected Merritt Avenue to Banana River Drive (Audubon Road) before the Sykes Creek Bridge and Merritt Square mall were built.

 After driving across the Humpback Bridge, drivers followed a route to Banana River Drive, then drove south for several miles to a section of Merritt Island known as “Angel City.”

 Angel City marked the western entry point of the wooden toll bridge that was used from 1922 to 1941.
 Today, the only reminder of the structure is a plaque that reads:

 “On this site on April 19, 1923, a wooden drawbridge across the Banana River was opened to the public linking Merritt Island to Cocoa Beach.
-To pay for the bridge, there was a round trip toll of .20 for car and driver plus .04 charge for each additional passenger.
+To pay for the bridge, there was a round trip toll of .20 for the car and driver plus a .04 charge for each additional passenger.
 Upon completion of State Road 520 in 1941, the old bridge was dismantled.
 Only the concrete abutment and a few pilings remain to mark the location of the bridge that opened Cocoa Beach to development.”

 CLICK HERE FOR BREVARD COUNTY NEWS